By Karen Adamec, Literacy Coach

 Data use is fundamental to personalized learning.
 Teachers need timely, robust data to understand students’ strengths and areas of need, discover how to target supports, and measure progress over time.
 Actionable data allows teachers to engage in personalized conversations with students about what learning strategies are supporting their success and how to adapt strategies when they are not meeting their learning goals.
 Students also need access to real-time data to help them become aware of their own performance, reflect, and set goals.
 When students have access to real-time data, they feel in control of their learning and exude confidence in their abilities to continue to grow.

-With current technology, it’s critical that teachers are given time and resources to learn how to use digital platforms to meet learners where they are, teach them all in the ways in which they learn best, and facilitate optimal learning experiences for all students.
+With current technology, it’s critical that teachers are given the time and resources to learn how to use digital platforms to meet learners where they are, teach them all in the ways in which they learn best, and facilitate optimal learning experiences for all students.
 Teachers need a lot of opportunities to deepen their understanding of personalized learning, plan and collaborate with colleagues, and engage in hands-on experiences with digital platforms.
 Although the student is the center of personalized learning, how teachers cultivate technology to meet their students’ needs leads to success with this instructional model.
 Teachers can never be replaced by technology; rather, they are guides who will shape educational experiences for students, helping them engage with learning tools that will enrich and support deeper learning.

 Student engagement in reading was the most notable result of the pilot.
 Students reflected on their real-time data, saw their growth, and became motivated to improve.
-After considering which digital platform could best support student choice and voice; provide real-time, actionable data on student proficiency, progress, and habits; and offer various ways for teachers to personalize instruction, we chose myON as our student-centered, personalized literacy environment.
+After considering which digital platform could best support student choice and voice; provide real-time, actionable data on student proficiency, progress, and habits; and offer various ways for teachers to personalize instruction, we chose myON Reader as our student-centered, personalized literacy environment.

 We live in an age in which students have seemingly infinite access to all types of information with the click of a mouse or the touch of a screen.
 Teachers must be able to prepare students for an ever-changing world.
 With the right digital platforms, teachers can support data-driven learning like never before, personalizing learning to students’ interests, passions, strengths, and needs.